Du Pré Stradivarius

-Recent owners of The 1673 have included the cellists Jacqueline du Pré (1945–1987), Lynn Harrell and Nina Kotova.
+Recent owners have included the cellists Jacqueline du Pré (1945–1987), Lynn Harrell and Nina Kotova.

 Harrell purchased the cello from the ailing du Pré in 1984, and subsequently took legal steps to have the cello renamed the Jacqueline du Pré Stradivari.
-While visiting New York, Harrell forgot his cello when leaving a taxicab.
-The cab driver turned it in, and it was returned unscathed.
+While visiting New York in May 2001, Harrell forgot his cello when leaving a taxicab.
+The cab driver returned it.
+The Louis Vuitton Foundation now owns the instrument.

 The cello is currently being played by István Várdai.